 Review: Delta LA to Sydney in Economy with Kids

-Are you flying Delta Airlines from Los Angeles to Sydney, Australia in economy and want to know what to expect?
+Are you flying Delta Airlines from Los Angeles to Sydney, Australia, in economy and want to know what to expect?

 As an American living in Australia, this long-haul flight is one I know well.
 Living in Brisbane, I prefer direct, but it isn’t always an option as we need to be as budget-friendly as possible.
-If you are shopping for flights, I have reviews on United Brisbane to San Francisco as well as Delta from LA to Sydney.

 When I fly with my kids, I want to know what to expect, especially regarding meals, snacks, and entertainment.
-While these are things that change, for the most part, they are consistent.
+While these things change, for the most part, they are consistent.
 You can figure out what time meals are served, the type of food that is available, and how to prepare for your long-haul flight with kids by reading this review.

 My kids and I flew this route in October 2024 when they were 9 and 10 years old.

-Keep reading to find out what to expect when flying Delta Airlines with kids from Los Angeles to Sydney, Australia on a 14+ hour-long flight.
+Keep reading to find out what to expect when flying Delta Airlines with kids from Los Angeles to Sydney, Australia, on a 14+ hour-long flight.

 For this trip, we used Cover-More travel insurance.
 We get the middle tier option.